radius-project/docs/docs/content/guides/author-apps/containers/howto-environment-variables/index.md

 This how-to guide will teach you:

-1. How to set environment variables manually
+1. How to set environment variables manually on a container
-1. How to set environment variables through connections

 ## Prerequisites